The Spider (1931 film)

 The Spider is a 1931 American pre-Code mystery film directed by Kenneth MacKenna and William Cameron Menzies and starring Edmund Lowe, Lois Moran, El Brendel and John Arledge.
 It was released on September 27, 1931, by Fox Film Corporation.
 It was based on the 1927 play The Spider by Fulton Oursler and Lowell Brentano.

-Synopsis
+Plot

 A celebrated magician Chatrand the Great announces at the end of a performance in a radio broadcast that he is searching for the real identity of his assistant, a victim of amnesia who apparently lost his memory after suffering a head wound two years earlier.
 Beverly Lane answers the appeal, as she believes the man in is her brother.
 A murder soon follows.